atkaridarshan04/AWS-Cloud-Lab/terraform-remote-backend/README.md

 Terraform stores information about your deployed infrastructure in a state file.
 Using a remote backend:
 - Keeps the state safe and versioned
 - Enables collaboration (CI/CD or team)
-- Locks the state to prevent corruption during simultaneous runs
+- Ensures state locking to prevent race conditions during concurrent executions
 - Allows easier rollback and audit